 Why we picked the Hyundai Kona:

-The Kona looks fun to drive — and amazingly, even at a starting price around $20k, it is.
-The base 2.0-liter engine with 147 horsepower moves this subcompact SUV along just fine, but the turbocharged 1.6-liter with 175 horsepower is zippier.
-The turning radius is tight like a go-cart, and the low stance means confident cornering.
+The Kona looks fun to drive — and amazingly, even at a starting price around $20,000, it is.
+The base 2.0-liter engine moves this crossover along just fine, but the turbocharged 1.6-liter is zippier.
+The turning radius is tight like a go-cart’s, and the low stance means confident cornering.
 No matter which engine you pick, the Kona is rated at 30 mpg combined.
-There’s also an all-electric version available with 258 miles of estimated range.
+There’s also an electric version available with 258 miles of estimated range if you’re willing to pay for it.

-The Kona’s interior is nicer than you might expect at this price point.
+The‘s interior is nicer than you might expect at this price.
 It’s well designed, and the materials don’t feel cheap.
 The infotainment system comes with Apple CarPlay and Android Auto, and the upgraded system includes wireless device charging.
-Lane keep assist and forward collision warning are standard, with more safety features, like adaptive cruise control, available with higher trims.
+Lane-keep assist and forward collision warning are standard, with more safety features, like adaptive cruise control, available with higher trims.

 Our full Hyundai Kona review